Characterization of thin optical filters for high purity Cherenkov light readout from scintillating crystals: Crystal characterization

-The light output of each crystal was measured by coupling one end of the crystal to a photomultiplier tube (PMT) with a circular photocathode of approximately 3 cm in diameter, using optical grease (Rhodorsil 55), ensuring that the entire crystal face was read out.
+The scintillation light output of each crystal was measured by coupling one end of the crystal to a photomultiplier tube (Hamamatsu R2059 PMT) with a circular photocathode of approximately 3 cm in diameter, using optical grease (Rhodorsil 55), ensuring that the entire crystal face was read out.
 All the other crystal surfaces were fully wrapped with several Teflon layers.
-The PMT signal was measured with a CAEN DT5720 digitizer, integrated over a 4~$\mu s$ gate, calibrated in number of photoelectrons and then divided for the PMT quantum efficiency weighted over the emission spectrum of the corresponding crystal to obtain a light output in terms of photons per unit of energy (ph/MeV).
-As shown in figure~\ref{fig:lo_pmt}, all crystals feature a decrease of the light output of about 50\% from 10 to 130~mm length.
+The PMT signal was measured with a CAEN DT5720 digitizer, integrated over a 4~$\mu s$ gate and converted in number of photoelectrons using the estimation of the single photo electron response.
+The PMT quantum efficiency, weighted over the emission spectrum of the corresponding crystal, was then used to calculate the light output in terms of photons per unit of energy (ph/MeV).
+As shown in Figure~\ref{fig:lo_pmt}, all crystals feature a decrease of the light output of about 50\% from 10 to 130~mm length.
 On the other hand, varying the crystal cross section has no impact on the light output as long as the PMT active area is always larger than the crystal face so that all light coming out of the crystal is detected.
-For 130~mm long BGO, BSO and PWO crystals with $1\times 1~\rm cm^2$ section, a light output of $(3500\pm390)$, $(950\pm110)$ and $(110\pm10)$ photons/MeV, respectively, was measured.
+For 130~mm long BGO, BSO and PWO crystals with $1\times 1~\rm cm^2$ section, a light output of $(3500\pm390)$, $(950\pm110)$ and $(60\pm10)$ photons/MeV, respectively, was measured.
 The error on the absolute light output was estimated as the combination of a 5\% uncertainty on the single photoelectron calibration and a 10\% uncertainty on the PMT quantum efficiency.